murchie85/steelSpirit/README.md

 	 - **KEY** XP/Points tick up on the Gui

+LEVEL DESIGN TRICK: FOR CONCRETE BASE, BREAK THINGS UP SO ITS NOT CONTINUOUS, HAVE HOLES IN THE FLOOR

 ## ART ADDITION

+- Redo unit art, better colour, look at tank from shmup
 - Billowing black smoke
 - Shockwave for barell, include shrapnell
 - Backgrounds, cram more stuff into a 100/100 tile